-For companies that are new to hiring remote employees, one question often rises above all others, “How will we track their productivity?”
+For companies that are new to hiring remote employees, one question often rises above all others, “How will we start measuring success for remote teams and understand their productivity?”
 Lack of visibility in the day-to-day efforts of remote team members can invoke uncertainty in management.
 How do you measure remote employee productivity if you can’t see them visibly working?
 But data tells us they may be worried about the wrong thing.
 In fact, it shows that remote employees often work longer hours, taking fewer breaks.

 However, that does not address the question of measuring team performance.
 By setting clear goals and KPIs for your remote employees – and holding people accountable for these – a culture of trust can be built in which everyone can thrive.